PauFusco/Nontendo/README.md

 * Player 2 Throw & Select: L
 * Player 2 Dash: M

-For now the game has support for one controller which controlls Player 1.
+This game has support for two controllers.

-The bindings for the controller are:
+The bindings for the controllers are:
 * Player 1&2 Movement: DPad
 * Player 1&2 Throw & Select: A
 * Player 1&2 Dash: B